mlafleur/mlafleur.github.io/_posts/2003-04-11-spam-spam-spam-baked-beans-and-spam.md

 ---
-Title: SPAM, SPAM, SPAM, Baked Beans, and SPAM
+title: SPAM, SPAM, SPAM, Baked Beans, and SPAM
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 I just bumped into an Anti-Spam tool that actually seems to work.
 It has caught 100% of the Spam coming into my In-box for the last 48 hours without ANY interaction on my part.